ProvableHQ/welcome/documentation/developer/language/11_console.md

 Logging functions like `console.log`, `console.debug`, and `console.error` require a format string as an argument.

 ### Format Strings
 The first argument a macro receives is a format string.
 This must be a string literal.
-The power of the formatting string is in the `{}`s contained.
+The power of the formatting string is in the `{}`'s contained.
-Additional parameters passed to a console method replace the `{}`s within the formatting string in the order given.
+Additional parameters passed to a console method replace the `{}`'s within the formatting string in the order given.

-Format string syntax is intended to be familiar to those coming from C's `printf`/`fprintf` functions or Python's `str.format`
+Format string syntax is intended to be familiar to those coming from C's `printf`/`fprintf` functions or Python's `str.format`.

 ```leo
 console.log("Hello");                   // => "Hello"